 Simulations carried out show that given the requirements on MFCN TSs and BSs to protect broadcasting below 694 MHz, PMSE will also be protected.

+Compatibility with harmonized conditions of wireless broadband at 790-862 MHz

+The preferred channeling arrangement in the 694-790 MHz band identified by CEPT (see ANNEX 2:) uses a conventional duplex arrangement (uplink in the lower part of the band and downlink in the upper part of the band).
+The 790-862 MHz band uses a reversed duplex arrangement (downlink in the lower part of the band and uplink in the upper part of the band), starting at 791 MHz.

+As a consequence, the 700 MHz base station transmit band is adjacent to the 800 MHz base station transmit band.
+This avoids adjacency between base stations and terminal stations and therefore provides compatibility between the existing 790-862 MHz channeling arrangement and the preferred channeling arrangement the for 694-790 MHz band.

 Non-radio issues

 The Mandate from the European Commission states that CEPT should indicate the potential impact on non-radio end-user equipment for fixed broadcasting and broadband electronic communication services in support of standardisation work relating to interference mitigation.